magicznyleszek/portfolio-v8/README.md

 # smutnyleszek.github.io

-This is my personal portfolio that will be finally used for leszekpietrzak.com domain.
+This is my bilingual portfolio website running on Jekyll.

+You can check it out at [leszekpietrzak.com](http://leszekpietrzak.com).